tweag/pirouette/DESIGN.md

   WriterT Any (SymEval lang) (TermMeta lang SymVar)
 ```

-Once again, morally speaking, forgetting the `lang` type parameters and
+Once again, morally speaking, forgetting the `WriterT Any` layer, the `lang`
-replacing `TermMeta lang SymVar` by just `Term`, this function has type `Term ->
+type parameters and replacing `TermMeta lang SymVar` by just `Term`, this
-SymEval Term`.
-One can then think of this as a function of type:
+function has type `Term -> SymEval Term`.
+One can then think of this as a
+function of type:

 ```haskell
 SymEvalEnv -> (Term, SymEvalSt) -> [(Term, SymEvalSt)]